nablarch/nablarch-document/en/application_framework/application_framework/setting_guide/CustomizingConfigurations/index.rst

 Modifying the configuration items where TODO comment is embedded
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-TODO comment is embedded in the configuration file (config file) at places to be modified almost certainly in each project, such as DB connection configuration.
+TODO comment is embedded in the configuration file (properties file) at places to be modified almost certainly in each project, such as DB connection configuration.
 Modify the set values at such places.

 Changing the default value if the PJ requirements are not met with the default value
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Check the \ :download:`Default configuration list <../../configuration/default-configuration-list.xlsx>`\  and wherever the default value does not meet the PJ requirements, modify the configuration file (config file).
+Check the \ :download:`Default configuration list <../../configuration/default-configuration-list.xlsx>`\  and wherever the default value does not meet the PJ requirements, modify the configuration file (properties file).

 .. _how_to_customize_overwite_config_files: